Establishing a National Research Data Infrastructure – NFDICopyright: © Mario Irrmischer

 The aim of the national research data infrastructure (NFDI) is to systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and integrate the data both nationally and internationally.
 The NFDI will bring multiple stakeholders together in a coordinated network of consortia tasked with providing science-driven data services to research communities.

-According to the Federal Ministry of Education and Research summarizes the goals of the NFDI are:
+According to the Federal Ministry of Education and Research, the goals of the NFDI can be summarized as follows:

 - to improve the access to research data systematically and in the long term

 - to tap and secure decentralized, project-based, temporarily stored data inventories

 - to create a comprehensive, integrated structure of interconnected consortia

 - to develop standard for an interopable research data management

 - to create a common basis for research data in terms of data protection, sovereignty, integrity and quality